MessagePackEncoder¶

 Creates a header for a MessagePack "fixarray".
 This only creates the

-number of array items should be written via other methods
+header. s number of array items should be written via other methods

 after this is called.